-It’s hugely important to make sure you’re focusing your efforts in the right areas, and to make sure you aren’t missing opportunities for growth.
+Market research is hugely important to make sure you’re focusing your efforts in the right areas, and to make sure you aren’t missing opportunities for growth.

-Here’s our basic overview of market research.
+Here’s a basic overview of market research.

 Why do market research?